BIOS1140/BIOS1140.github.io/docs/Exercise7.md

 ## Study questions

-The study questions for week 7 are found [here](#w07).
-Deliver them in Canvas before the deadline as a word or pdf document.
+The study questions for week 6-7 can be found [here](#w07).
+Deliver them in Canvas before the deadline after week 7 as a word or pdf document.
 See [the appendix](#rmarkdown) for some important points on how the assignments should be delivered.
 There, you will also find an introduction to R Markdown, a good way to combine code, output and text for a report.

 ## Going further